 National Security Analyst

-Texas A&M Science - I Am Texas A&M Science (Episode 14)Even for the most seasoned academic, career inspiration starts somewhere, and it all begins with a story.
-Here’s one from Texas A&M Science mathematician Eric Rowell who shares a personal example of how far you can go with confidence and work ethic.
+I Am Texas A&M Science - Maya Johnson ‘08 (Episode 26)Even for the most seasoned academic, career inspiration starts somewhere, and it all begins with a story.
+Here’s one from mathematician Maya Johnson ‘08, who discovered her love for teaching while completing her doctoral studies at Texas A&M and is now a full-time lecturer.

 241 Blocker Building